2024/2025

 Course ECTS

-Interdisciplinary Research Methods 7.5
+Research Methodology and Methods 7.5

 Cultural Identity and Analysis 7.5